kiwitcms/github-app/README.rst

 Introduction
 ------------

-This package provides the GitHub App integration for Kiwi TCMS.
+This package provides the GitHub App integration for Kiwi TCMS and is designed to work only for multi-tenant environments.
-You don't need this add-on in order to run Kiwi TCMS in stand-alone mode!
+You don't need this add-on in order to run Kiwi TCMS without extended GitHub integration!

 Communication from GitHub to this add-on is via webhooks.